"As long as mathematics refers reality, it is not certain and as long as it is certain , it does not refer to reality"

 There's also an important contrast between a mathematical solution and a physical solution.
 If I told you I had the (square root of 4) oranges, you would conclude that I had 2 oranges.
 You could have just as easily decided, mathematically, that I had -2 oranges, because the square root of 4 could just as easily be -2 as it could be +2.
 But in physics, there's only one meaningful solution.
 As scientists have long noticed, though:

 ...you should not physically trust in the inner horizon or the inner ergosurface.
-Although they are certainly there as mathematical solutions of the exact vacuum Einstein equations, there are good physics reasons to suspect that the region at and inside the inner horizon, which can be shown to be a Cauchy horizon, is grossly unstable — even classically — and unlikely to form in any real astrophysical collapse.
+Although they are certainly there as mathematical solutions of the exact vacuum Einstein equations, there are good physics reasons to suspect that the region at and inside the inner horizon, which can be shown to be a Cauchy horizon, is grossly unstable — even classically — and unlikely to form in any real astrophysical catastrophe.

 Now that we've finally observed a black hole's event horizon for the first time, owing to the incredible success of the Event Horizon Telescope,